ppbrown/stable-diffusion-annotated/README.md

 If you are interested in looking at the stable diffusion code, but dont know where to start, you might find the best place for you by looking in the [scripts](scripts/) directory.
 In there, you will find starting points such as [txt2img.py](scripts/txt2img.py) and [img2img.py](scripts/img2img.py)

+## Dependancies

+To install required python dependencies, it is typical to run

+    pip install -r requirements.txt

+NOTE HOWEVER, that it is best practice to install it in "venv", and in fact, certain OSs like Ubuntu23 now require it!

+Full instructions would be:

+    sudo apt install python3-pip python3-venv # one time ever
+    python -m venv venv                       # one time ever . venv/bin/activate

+This will make your prompt start with "(venv)".
+Any time you want to run things in here, you will need to be in that state

+## Running txt2img.py

+The code is a little wierd.
+Easiest way to run it could be as follows:
+(after doing the venv setup...)

+    cp scripts/txt2img.py .
+    ./txt2img.py --ckpt /path/to/sd1.5-model.ckpt

+Note that it wants an original .ckpt format file, so you are probably best off downloading one of those